entimaniac/pypi_hello_world/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the `pypi_hello_world` package to PyPI using GitHub Actions.
+This guide explains how to deploy the `entimaniac_hello_world` package to PyPI using GitHub Actions.

 ## Prerequisites